kohei-us/mdds/doc/multi_type_vector/api-ref.rst

 Standard Element Blocks
 -----------------------

-The following types become available by including the ``mdds/multi_type_vector/standard_element_blocks.hpp`` header file.
-Note that the block types defined here use the default store type which is :cpp:class:`~mdds::mtv::delayed_delete_vector`.
-If you need to use a different store type, you must **NOT** include the aforementioned header file, and instead must define your own block type(s) with your desired store type(s).
+The following types are automatically defined by default when including one of the following headers:

+* ``mdds/multi_type_vector.hpp``
+* ``mdds/multi_type_vector/aos/main.hpp``
+* ``mdds/multi_type_vector/soa/main.hpp``

+To disable automatic definitions of these standard element block types, you must define the :c:macro:`MDDS_MTV_USE_STANDARD_ELEMENT_BLOCKS` macro and set its value to 0.
+Refer to the :ref:`custom-value-types-custom-store` section for more details on when you may want to disable these block types.

 Constants
 ^^^^^^^^^